dottjt/plastic/chapters/02-work.md

 ### Work Introduction

 In work we trust.
 A plutocratic orgy of totalitarian devastation.
 This week's solution to the rampant "black" problem.
 Mornin' coffee.
+Mornin' grain.
 Mornin' wank.
-Mornin' grain.
-Margarine's tainted folly of hardened bliss, as you attempt to pry the vogue from your eyes with the synopsis of a pompadour pickaxe.
+Margarine's tainted folly of hardened bliss, as you attempt to pry the vogue from your eyes with a pompadour pickaxe.
 Glowin' Rhodesia.
-Miniature heartache.
-And soon, the diabolical mud will seep from your gums n' fizzle into the heart of your Special-K. Programming Lucifer's plea into an undying commitment of useful, well-behaved utility.
+Miniature dialysis.
+Diabolical is the mud which seeps from your gums n' fizzles into the heart of your Special-K. Programming Lucifer's distressing plea into an undying commitment of useful, well-behaved utility.
 Twizzle n' rawr.
-Sizzle n' twee.
-Achromatic in a calico beak of thy crackle intervention.
+Sizzle n' tiss.
+Achromatic is the calico beak of thy crackle intervention.
 Shuckle up, bucko.
-It's time to cradle the flair.
+It's time to cradle your flair.

 ### Touch Upon Editor Meeting